 Jesus is boss of this house1We’re a spiritual family called by God and devoted to him.
 Because of this, we need to take Jesus seriously.
 He came to us like an apostle, with a message from God.
 And he works on our behalf like a high priest, who represents us before God.
 2Jesus did everything God asked him to do, just as Moses did when God put him in charge of all his people.

 3Jesus deserves even more respect than Moses, just as a builder deserves more praise than the house he built.
 4There’s a builder for every house built.
 But God made the builders.
-He made everything else, too.
+He made everything else too.
 5Moses was a servant.
 He did everything God asked him to do for the people.
 Moses taught ideas that others would dust off and talk about many years later.
 6But Jesus was the Son.
-He not only did everything God asked him to do for the people, he’s the boss, head of the spiritual household.
+Not only did he do everything God asked him to do for the people, but he’s the boss, head of the spiritual household.
 We’re living under his roof, and we need to believe that with hope and confidence.

 Rebels against God7Do what the Holy Spirit says.

 “If you hear my voice,